The Hidden Meanings of 12 Everyday Objects

 The Tag Color on Your Store-Bought Bread

 The plastic bread clip on your bread does more than keep your bread fresh, the color of the clip tells grocers what day of the week the bread was shipped.
 Bread is usually delivered fresh to stores five days a week — Monday, Tuesday, Thursday, Friday, and Saturday — and each day has its own colored tag or twist tie.
 Though some companies use their own system, this common code is easy to remember: Just as the days of the week proceed in order from Monday to Saturday, their corresponding colors proceed in alphabetical order — blue, green, red, white, yellow.
-(Psst!
-Bread tabs can also be used to label cords!)
-Also, check out these 50 extraordinary uses for ordinary things.

 That Tiny Pocket on Your Blue Jeans